Yves Klein: Leap into the Void

 Klein created a composite photograph, Saut dans le vide (Leap into the Void), originally published in his 1960 artist's book Dimanche, which apparently shows him jumping off a wall, arms outstretched, towards the pavement.
 Klein used the photograph as evidence of his ability to undertake unaided lunar travel.
 In fact, "Saut dans le vide", published as part of a broadside on the part of Klein (the "artist of space") denouncing NASA's own lunar expeditions as hubris and folly, was a photomontage in which the large tarpaulin, held by artist friends, Klein leaped onto was removed from the final image.

-Klein's work revolved around a Zen-influenced concept he came to describe as "le Vide" (the Void).
-Klein's Void is a nirvana-like state that is void of worldly influences; a neutral zone where one is inspired to pay attention to one's own sensibilities, and to "reality" as opposed to "representation".
-Klein presented his work in forms that were recognized as art—paintings, a book, a musical composition—but then would take away the expected content of that form (paintings without pictures, a book without words, a musical composition without in fact composition) leaving only a shell, as it were.
-In this way he tried to create for the audience his "Zones of Immaterial Pictorial Sensibility".

-Instead of representing objects in a subjective, artistic way, Klein wanted his subjects to be represented by their imprint: the image of their absence.

-He tried to make his audience experience a state where an idea could simultaneously be "felt" as well as "understood".

 Multiples

 As well as painting flat canvases, Klein produced a series of works throughout his career that blurred the edges between painting and sculpture.
 He appropriated plaster casts of famous sculptures, such as the Winged Victory of Samothrace and the Venus de Milo, by painting them International Klein Blue; he painted a globe, 3D reliefs of areas of France and dowels which he hung from the ceiling as rain.
 He also stuck sponges to canvases and painted dinner plates.
 Many of these works were later manufactured as editioned multiples after his death.

 In Blue Obelisk, a project that he had failed to realise in 1958, but that finally happened in 1983, he appropriated the Place de la Concorde by shining blue spotlights onto the central obelisk.